jordan336/battleship/README.txt

 * Q-Learning agent
 * Improve this readme
 * Ship.takeDamage() should not assume damage of 1, it should be based on the torpedo
-* Command line options for main.py to change test parameters
 * Move placeShips() logic out of Game
 * More unit testing
 * Agents should use State to get their list of torpedos, not Rules